valmikroy/tech_notes/Prep random questions.md

   - Close the debugger: quit
   ```

-- INT 80 for system call execution.
+- **INT 80** for system call execution.

-- Kernel per-map space for page tables to break cicular depedency to map
+- Kernel per-map space for page tables to break cicular depedency to map (???)

 - Implementation of KASLR and KPTI patching.
 KPTI moves most of the kernel pages out of the process mapping and use Process context ID to reduce performance reduction.
 Individual TLB entries can be flushed using PC-ID.